Babies with Spina Bifida

-The neural tube is the embryonic part that develops into the baby's brain, spinal cord, and tissues.
-Generally, the neural tube will form very early in the pregnancy and will close around the 28th week of pregnancy.
-In babies with spina bifida, a portion of the neural tube fails to develop or close properly during early gestation.
-This abnormality leads to defects in the spinal cord and in bones of the spine.
+The neural tube is an embryonic structure that develops into the baby's brain, spinal cord, and tissues.
+Generally, the neural tube will form very early in the pregnancy and will close up around the 28th week of pregnancy.
+In babies with spina bifida, neural tube effects impede the spine's ability to develop or close as it should.

 There are different types of spina bifida based on the severity, type of defect, size, location, and specific complications present in an individual case.
 The three most common types of spina bifida are: